 Pursuant to G.S.
 7B-906.2(b), the trial court must order concurrent permanent plans; identify the primary and secondary plan; and unless certain findings were made, designate reunification as a primary or secondary plan.
 The court is not required to order concurrent planning once a permanent plan is or has been achieved.
 G.S.
-7B-906.2(a1); see G.S.
+7B-906.2(a1); S.L.
+2109-33; see G.S.
 7B-906.2(a) (referring to one or more permanent plans).

 The court eliminates reunification as a permanent plan by entering an order pursuant to G.S.
 7B-906.2(b) that either (a) does not designate reunification as a primary or secondary plan or (b) achieves a permanent plan other than reunification and either chooses to stop concurrent planning or identifies a secondary plan that is not reunification.
 Regardless of how reunification is eliminated as a permanent plan, the G.S.
 7B-906.2(b) order may be appealed under G.S.
-7B-1001(a)(5) or (a)(8).
+7B-1001(a)(5) or (a1)(2).
 Only the first permanency planning order that eliminates reunification under G.S.
-7B-906.2(b) may be appealed; a later permanency planning order that eliminates reunification as a permanent plan and is not an appealable order under G.S.
+7B-906.2(b) may be appealed; a later permanency planning order that merely continues the permanent plans that did not include reunification is not an order that eliminates reunification as a permanent plan and is not an appealable order under G.S.
 7B-1001.
-In re J.A.K., 258 N.C.
+In re J.A.K., 812 S.E.2d 716 (N.C.
+Ct.
 App.
-262 (2018) (dismissing respondent father's appeal of an October permanency planning order that merely continued the concurrent plans of adoption and guardianship ordered in April).
+2018) (dismissing respondent father's appeal of an October permanency planning order that merely continued the concurrent permanent plans of adoption and guardianship ordered in April).

 G.S.
-7B-1001(a)(5) and (a)(8) focus on the elimination of reunification as a permanent plan under G.S.
+7B-1001(a)(5) and (a1)(2) focus on the elimination of reunification as a permanent plan under G.S.
 7B-906.2(b) and not the cessation of reunification efforts.
-See A.P.W., 378 N.C.
-405, ¶ 16 n.3 (noting the right to appeal a permanency planning order that ceased reunification efforts was replaced in 2019 amendments to G.S.
-7B-1001 by an order that eliminates reunification as permanent plan).

 In interpreting G.S.
-7B-906.2(b), the court of appeals distinguished eliminating reunification as a permanent plan from ceasing reunification efforts.
-See In re C.P., 258 N.C.
+7B-906.2(b), the court of appeals has distinguished between eliminating reunification as a permanent plan and ceasing reunification efforts.
+See In re C.P., 812 N.C.
 App.
-241 (2018) (affirming portion of permanency planning order that ceased reunification efforts and vacating portion of order that eliminated reunification as a concurrent permanent plan).
-However, effective October 1, 2021, an amendment to G.S.
-7B-906.2(b) requires that a finding that reunification efforts would be clearly unsuccessful or inconsistent with the juvenile's health or safety "shall eliminate reunification as a [permanent] plan."
-See S.L.
-2021-100, sec.
-11. The addition of this language appears to supersede In re C.P., 258 N.C.
+188 (N.C.
 App.
-241 and cases relying on that holding.
-In In re C.P., the court of appeals determined that if the G.S.
+2018) (affirming portion of permanency planning order that ceased reunification efforts and vacating portion of order that eliminated reunification as a concurrent permanent plan); In re C.S.L.B., 254 N.C.
+App.
+395, 397 (2017) (stating in case that established the primary plan of guardianship and kept a secondary plan of reunification, "[r]espondent mother conflates removing reunification as a permanent plan for the children with ceasing reunification efforts").
+If the G.S.
 7B-906.2(b) order ceases reunification efforts but includes reunification as a primary or secondary plan, that order may not be appealed under G.S.
-7B-1001(a)(5) or (a)(2) (now codified as (a)(8)) because reunification is still a concurrent permanent plan and has not been eliminated.
-See In re A.A.S., 258 N.C.
+7B-1001(a)(5) or (a1)(2) because reunification is still a concurrent permanent plan and has not been eliminated.
+See In re A.A.S., 812 S.E.2d 875 (N.C.
+Ct.
 App.
-422 (2018) (holding permanency planning order with a primary plan of adoption and a secondary plan of reunification did not meet the criteria of G.S.
-7B-1001(a) designating orders that may be appealed).
+2018) (holding permanency planning order with a primary plan of adoption and a secondary plan of reunification did not meet the criteria of G.S.
+7B-1001(a) designating orders that may be appealed); cf. In re C.S.L.B., 254 N.C.
+App.
+395 (permanency planning order achieved the primary permanent plan of guardianship and continued to identify a secondary plan of reunification; note the order did change legal custody of the juvenile with the appointment of a permanent guardian and was likely reviewed on appeal pursuant to G.S.
+7B-1001(a)(4)).